 Parents can get really stressed when a baby cries a lot.
 Know when you have reached your limit and ask family members or friends to help.
 If you feel like you may shake or hurt your baby, get help right away.

-Call the health care provider if your baby is:
+Call the provider if your baby is:

 - Crying a lot